billythemusical/recode-fa22/syllabus.md

 In the interest of keeping a lively and discourse, students are encouraged to note any questions they may have and to be ready to ask them when prompted.
 If they wish, they may raise their hand for attention, but please refrain from interrupting the instructor unless necessary.

+# <h>Procedures should punch up...</h>

+Read Leonard Richardson's Bots should punch up.
+"You can poke fun at yourself (Stephen Colbert famously said 'There's no status I would not surrender for a joke'), you can make a joke at the expense of someone with higher social status than you, but if you mock someone with lower status, it's not cool."
+Be sensitive to what your classmates might find offensive, triggering, or violent; be graceful and listen carefully when your work gets called out.

 # <h>Course Outline</h>

 [Module 1](./course-outline.md#module-1---foundations) - Foundations